ccarlan98/Academic-Portfolio/05_Logistic_Regression/README.md

 **Implications:** Logistic regression alone may not be effective for this prediction; further refinement or additional predictors are needed.

-**Tools and Techniques:** Logistic regression modeling was performed in R, with evaluation metrics including AIC and accuracy​(Logistic Regression).
+**Tools and Techniques:** Logistic regression modeling was performed in R, with evaluation metrics including AIC and accuracy.